this-isnt-me/ogPypeline/docs/source/wellcontrolformulas.rst

    * - mud_units
      - mud weight units (String)

-This function calculates the gas migration rate of a shut in well.
+This function calculates the gas migration rate of a shut-in well.
 The function takes in four value inputs(Integers or Floats) and three units inputs(Strings).
 To see the range of pressure units that can be input into the function see the Pressure units section under General Conversions.
 To see the range of depths units that can be input into the function see the Length units section under General Conversions.
 To see the range of mud weight units that can be input into the function see the Mud Weight units section under Drilling Conversions.
 The function returns a dictionary of different pressure units and values, to see the range of pressure units returned see the example code below or the Pressure units section under General Conversions.

 .. code:: python